tmpreston/docs-2/docs/api/router.md

     getf "/name/%s" helloWorldName
     getf "/name/%s/%i" helloWorldNameAge

-    //scopes can be defined inline to simulate `subRoute` combinator forward "/other" (scope {
+    //routers can be defined inline to simulate `subRoute` combinator forward "/other" (router {
         pipe_through otherHeaderPipe
         not_found_handler (text "Other 404")